A cash reward of up to $20,000 is being offered in the unsolved slaying of a Navy petty officer in Detroit.

-The gunman forced Hill out of the truck and fatally shot him in the chest, police said.
-The woman was not hurt.
+Hill was forced out of the truck and shot in the chest.
+The woman wasn't hurt.

-Hill was 24 and served in Waukegan, Illinois, as an artillery instructor.
+Hill served in Waukegan, Illinois, as an artillery instructor.
 He graduated from the Detroit School of Arts in 2006.

 His 21-year-old brother and step-brother serve in the United States Army.